Youdanshow/netre/README.md

 It can also scan the local host for known vulnerabilities using `nmap`'s `vulners` script.
 By default it runs `nmap -sV --script vulners 127.0.0.1`.
-The vulnerability scan relies on the `nmap` command line tool and the `python-nmap` library.
+The vulnerability scan relies on the `nmap` command line tool.

 Run it with: